Saptak20/Admin_Dashborad/README.md

 ---

 **Note**: This is a development/demo implementation using mock data.
 For production use, integrate with real backend services (Firebase, Supabase, etc.) and replace mock adapters with real service implementations.

+## 🔐 Environment Variables

+Create a `.env` file at the project root or configure these in your hosting provider:

+- `VITE_SUPABASE_URL` — Supabase project URL
+- `VITE_SUPABASE_ANON_KEY` — Supabase anon (public) API key

+Do not use the Supabase Service Role key in the browser.
+On Netlify, go to Site settings → Build & deploy → Environment and add these variables.
+Then trigger “Clear cache and deploy site”.